Charan-Coder-01/Charan-coder-01.github.io/readme.txt

-This is a simple project
+This is a simple web page project that have several of calculators for easy calculation.